-With social distancing and limited options for fun, it’s easy to lose hours scrolling through the news or social media, but for the sake of my sanity, I’ve unplugged a bit.
+With cold weather and limited options for fun, it’s easy to lose hours scrolling through the news or social media, but for the sake of my sanity, I’ve unplugged a bit.
 So I was intrigued when a girlfriend told me she loves the free games on aarp.org and suggested I give them a try.
 I told her I was, well … game … then enjoyed a few moments of playtime over the next several days.

 I first clicked on Mahjong Remix, a new take on the classic.
 With seven minutes to match as many of the same tiles as I could, my competitive spirit awakened.
 While my score was nowhere near the list of highest-ranked players, I loved the feeling of focus and absorption.